lostatc/swtchr/README.md

 See [Using systemd](#using-systemd) to start the swtchr daemon via a systemd service instead of via your Sway config.

+See [Recipes](#recipes) for some examples of different ways you can configure swtchr.

 ## Configuring swtchr

 You can configure the behavior and keybindings for swtchr in